 My goal over the next several months is to cultivate connections with the university, connections that are sent to me by the universe.
 When my goal is accomplished, I know the flag will have a permanent home.
 This is important to me, because I am not sure Costa Rica is my permanent home.
 To know that we are free to move almost anywhere, and experience life with people around the globe, is a gift of our present times and consciousness.

 I was born in Mosul City, Northern Iraq.
 I’ve lived in the province of Kirkuk since childhood and still live there now.
-I am 25 years old, my native language is Arabic, and I also speak English, Kurdish and Turkish.
+My native language is Arabic, and I also speak English, Kurdish and Turkish.
 I worked at the press for 5 years as a reporter and got many certificates of experience and participated in workshops on journalism, while working as a photojournalist for a number of news agencies.
 Then I followed my interest to work in civil society organizations, including youth organizations, and became director of Iraqi Youth Parliament non-government for a year, then worked in the field of peace.
 I am now an International member of Peace and friendship International Organization in Denmark.
 I have worked as a volunteer for 2 years and became a volunteer member of the Kirkuk Youth Against Violence group, the International Campaign to Abolish Nuclear Weapons (ICAN), and UN Volunteers.
 Currently I am studying at Business Management College.

 I am 27 years old and a single mother of an eight-year old, living with my family in Kirkuk—one of the most beautiful cities in all of Iraq.
 I hold a bachelor’s degree in Turkish Literature from the University of Kirkuk, and have mastered Arabic, English, Turkish, and am studying Persian.
 Since the invasion of Iraq, I’ve worked in the field of journalism and media.
 I began my career writing for local newspapers and magazines, and then worked as an audio broadcaster and a political and economic news anchor.
 Shortly after, I worked as a reporter for the ALETEJAH satelite channel and as a news editor and debugger team linguist for satellite correspondents in Kirkuk.
 I was also a translator to the Turkish satellite TV Net.
 Over the last decade, I’ve been an independent activist for children and human rights.
 In 2010, I helped set up the center for the rehabilitation of Iraqi women, and was an international journalists’ union member in Brussels.
 My degree is in Business Administration and I’ve got many certificates for activities related to civil society organizations in Kirkuk.
 I currently work as a human rights activist and volunteer for the elimination of illiteracy and the dissemination of culture, as well as for the fight against ignorance and to educate women about women’s rights.
 I love my country, and I love humanity, and I want to see the whole country working for peace and rights and in order to ensure a decent life for all.
 I believe in human beings, and I love everyone alike without regard to color, race, or gender.
 I love helping others so I will work to spread these ideas wherever I go.